 48. REALTORS® Code of Ethics Training

-Effective January 1, 2001 through December 31, 2004, and for successive two (2) year periods thereafter, REALTORS® are required to complete Code of Ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
-REALTORS® completing such training during any two (2) year cycle shall not be required to complete additional ethics training in respect of this requirement as a requirement of membership in any other Board or Association.
+Effective January 1, 2001 through December 31, 2004, and for successive four (4) year periods ending December 31, 2016, REALTORS® were required to complete quadrennial ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
+Beginning January 1, 2017 through December 31, 2018, and for successive two (2) year periods thereafter, REALTORS® were required to complete biennial ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
+In 2019, the Board of Directors extended the training requirement from every two (2) years to every three (3) years and extended the then current cycle deadline from December 31, 2020 to December 31, 2021.
+The following cycle begins January 1, 2022 and ends December 31, 2024.
+REALTORS® completing such training during any three (3) year cycle shall not be required to complete additional ethics training in respect of this requirement as a requirement of membership in any other Board or Association.

 Failure to complete the required periodic ethics training shall be considered a violation of a membership duty.

-Failure to meet the requirements will result in suspension of membership for the first two months (January and February) of the year following the end of any two (2) year cycle or until the requirement is met, whichever occurs sooner.
+Failure to meet the requirement will result in suspension of membership for the first two months (January and February) of the year following the end of any two (2) three (3) year cycle or until the requirement is met, whichever occurs sooner.
 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.

-Every Board and Association is required to provide access to necessary ethics training programs either locally, in conjunction with other Boards and Associations, or through other methods (including, but not limited to, home study, correspondence courses, or Internet-based instruction).
+Every Board and Association is required to provide access to necessary ethics training programs either locally, in conjunction with other Boards and Associations, or through other providers the Association partners with methods (including, but not limited to, home study, correspondence courses, or Internet-based instruction).
 Any training offered pursuant to this requirement must meet the learning objectives and minimum criteria established by the National Association of REALTORS® from time to time.
-(Adopted 11/10)
+(Revised 11/19)

 49. Professional Standards Administration Training